nickpavini/SafeAccountsAPI/README.md

 ## REST API Endpoints

-To test the admin functionality on the live domain, I have a default admin account. <ins>Email: john@doe.com, <ins>Password: useless</ins>.
+To test the admin functionality on the live domain, I have a default admin account. <ins>Email: john@doe.com, Password: useless</ins>.<br />

+Also, all inputs and outputs are in json format of course. <br />
+Download [Postman](https://www.postman.com/downloads/) and use SafeAccountsAPI.postman_collection.json to easily test the API's endpoints.

 * **/users**
   * Get - Retrieve all users.
 Admin users only.